 All students in grades 6 and 7 study Spanish in a program that includes not only the language, but also the unique culture of the American Southwest.
 In grade 8, a student may continue with Spanish, begin French or German, or sign up for the global language rotation (Mandarin Chinese, Japanese, or Arabic) beginning that year.

 The department strives to teach students proficiency in a language by their junior or senior year.
 Academy students can further their proficiency in a language, as well as knowledge of its people by visiting the countries where the language is spoken.
-Albuquerque Academy offers language exchange programs in Mexico, Ecuador, France, Germany, China, and Japan.
+Through the Global Languages Exchange Program, students spend two weeks living with a host family and attending classes at our sister schools in Mexico, Ecuador, France, Germany, China, and Japan.